di-unipi-socc/FogDirSim/README.md

 ## In progress
 This is the first project where I use MongoDB.
 Please, report any mistake on the NoSQL paradigm!

+## Limitations
+ - The simulator not manages multiversion application.
+Each application is identified by an ID that is unique among all others application:versions.